hamilak/fake-data-agents/README.md

 python3 src/fake_data_agents/faker.py
 ```

-You will be prompted to select the LLM type and the type of data you want to generate.
+You can also import generate_fake_data from faker.py in your project.
+It accepts llm type and the datatype you want to generate as arguments

 ### Example